skypjack/entt/README.md

 velocity.dy = 0.;
 ```

-Note that `accommodate` is mostly syntactic sugar for the following `if`/`else`
+Note that `accommodate` is a slightly faster alternative for the following
-statement and nothing more:
+`if/else` statement and nothing more:

 ```cpp
 if(registry.has<Comp>(entity)) {